Important vaccinations

 Influenza and COVID-19

-Some students might be at an increased risk of getting serious ill from influenza and/or COVID-19.
-If you think you might be in a high clinical risk group, contact your GP at the start of term to see if you need to have a flu vaccine or a first COVID-19 vaccine or booster, and read more about the National Flu Immunisation Programme on the UK Government website.
+Some students might be at an increased risk of getting seriously ill from influenza and/or Covid-19.
+If you think you might be in a high clinical risk group, contact your General Practitioner at the start of term to see if you need to have a flu vaccine or a first COVID-19 vaccine or booster, and read more about the National Flu Immunisation Programme on the UK Government website.

 Was this page useful?*